mobicast/mobicast-cocoapods/README.md

 ### License

-The Mobicast IOS SDK is available under the MIT license (https://opensource.org/licenses/MIT).
+The Mocha IOS SDK is available under the MIT license (https://opensource.org/licenses/MIT).
 See the LICENSE file for more info.